 BOB CARSWELL'S FAVORITE MEMORY of his mom, Lois, is the sight of her wading into a river in Belize so that she could visit a burial ground on the other side.
 "The river kept getting deeper," Carswell says, "and my mother was five foot one, in heels."
 When the water was over her head, the undaunted Lois simply wrapped her arms around the neck of the tour guide, who ferried her the rest of the way.

 Lois Carswell passed away in 2014, but the story of her traversing that river in Belize is one her children and grandchildren will tell for decades to come—just as they will carry on Lois’ tradition of keeping their bicoastal family connected through travel.

 busy.
 That's why spending time together on a trip is great.
 In a way,

 "Family was so important to my mom," says Carswell.
 "Everybody has their own lives, and we're all so busy.
 That's why spending time together on a trip is great.
 In a way, it doesn't really matter where you're going."

 The Carswells' vacation of choice is one that many families everywhere are discovering.
-According to the travel-marketing firm MMGY Global, 38% of travelers have taken a multi-generation vacation in the past year, running the gamut from camping in a national park to touring China.
+In 2014, the travel-marketing firm MMGY Global reported that multi-generational vacations represented half of all vacations taken by both grandparents and parents.
+These run the gamut from camping in a national park to touring China.
 In fact, on a quarter of vacations taken by American travelers, all three generations—grandparents, parents and kids—were together.

 The logistics of planning a trip for so many people can seem daunting.
 "It's important to be honest with yourself," says Eileen Ogintz, creator of the website Taking the Kids (takingthekids.com) and author of The Kid's Guide series that includes guidebooks for Boston, Chicago, Los Angeles, New York and Washington D.C.
 "After all, you can't return a vacation."
 Here are three key questions you'll want to ask yourself—and the whole gang—as you make your travel plans.

 Where are we going and what will we do?